Dictyonema huaorani

 Dictyonema huaorani is a species of basidiolichen in the family Hygrophoraceae.
-It is one of few known non-mushroom fungi found to produce psilocybin, although this remains insufficiently confirmed.
-The fungus was first described in 2014.
+It is one of few known non-mushroom fungi found to produce psychedelic tryptamines, including psilocybin and 5-MeO-DMT among others, although this remains insufficiently confirmed.
+It was first collected in 1981 and was first described in 2014.
+It has been sporadically used as an entheogen by the Waorani (Huaorani) indigenous people of the Amazon in eastern Ecuador, who refer to it as nɇnɇndapɇ.